400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Tell Your Lawyer Your Entire Criminal History

 You should disclose your entire criminal history at your initial meeting with your lawyer.
-Most of this information doesn’t make a big deal in your case, but you don’t know unless it’s discussed.
-Your attorney generally will not run a background check on you, but you can bet the insurance company and the opposing counsel will.
+Most of this information doesn’t matter in your case, but you don’t know that unless you discuss it.
+Your attorney will generally not run a background check on you, but you can bet the insurance company and the opposing counsel will.

 Your lawyer should not hear about your criminal record for the first time when opposing counsel asks you about it at your deposition (and the defense attorney will ask).